biswajitpolai/Retail_Customer_Segmentation/README.md

 This project aims to segment customers based on their purchasing behavior using K-Means clustering.
 By identifying distinct customer groups, we can tailor marketing strategies and improve customer engagement and retention.

-The dataset used in this project is an online retail dataset containing the following features:
+The dataset used in this project is an online retail dataset containing the following features: Chen, D. (2012).
+Online Retail II [Dataset].
+UCI Machine Learning Repository. https://doi.org/10.24432/C5CG6D.

 Invoice: Unique identifier for each transaction.